ampreeT/SourceCoop/README.md

 ## Other Information
 __If you are looking to help with the development of the project__, we are always looking for more help!
 Heres some ways you can help:
 - Debugging and tracking down crashes
-- Helping us make the last few official maps compatible with the plugin
-- Adding new campaigns or levels to the plugin
+- Adding configs for new campaigns or levels
 - Simply playing on a server to help us test

 If you are interested in helping us, create a pull request above or contact __ampreeT__ or __Alienmario__ below.